-While most awards recognize past achievements, the APPA Fellow designation brings with it both recognition of specific accomplishments to date and expectations for continued involvement in APPA’s leadership program through research and mentoring.
-This is APPA’s highest individual achievement award.
+While most awards recognize past achievements, the APPA Fellow designation brings with it both recognition for specific accomplishments to date, and expectations for continued involvement in APPA’s leadership program through research and mentoring.
+The Fellow is APPA’s highest individual achievement award.

 In order to be eligible for the designation of APPA Fellow, individuals must:

-- Be an employee (including Emeritus) of an APPA member institution for ten consecutive years.
+- Be an employee (including Emeritus) of an active APPA member institution for ten consecutive years.

 - Complete the APPA Leadership Academy.

-[The Board of Directors may waive attendance of the Institute and/or the Academy if it deems the applicant’s body of work and education provides the same standard and quality of experience as attendance at these programs.
+[Awards & Recognition may waive attendance of the Institute (and/or CEFP designation) and/or the Academy if it deems the applicant’s body of work and education provides the same standard and quality of experience as attendance at these programs.
 Applicants should affirmatively request a waiver and supply information on their body of work and education as part of the application process.]

 - Prepare an article accepted for publication by APPA.